 Shackleton then chartered a third vessel.
 This ship, named Emma, came within 100 miles of Elephant Island before it had trouble staying afloat.
 Shackleton was getting impatient and rejected an offer from the UK government to send a proper ice vessel, the Discovery.
 Instead, he appealed to the Chilean government to lend him the Yelcho, a very old ice ship.

 This time, luck was with them.
 They set sail on 25 August 1916 and arrived at Elephant Island on 30 August 1916.
 The 22 castaways almost couldn’t believe their eyes when Shackleton came ashore and asked if everyone was all right.
 It was an emotional reunion.
 All 28 members had survived the ordeal.
-That was Shackleton’s greatest achievement on this mission.
+The ITAE may have failed, but that was Shackleton’s greatest achievement on this mission.

-Regardless how well he claimed to have done it, his feat is still nothing compared to Shackleton’s.
+Regardless how well Colin O’Brady claimed to have done it, his feat is still nothing compared to Shackleton’s.